 On 8 November 1964, Tokyo hosted their first Paralympic Games.
 In the first of two special features, Tokyo 2020 takes a look back at the Games 56 years ago and the lasting legacy it left for Japan and the world…

-It was 55 years ago today that the Tokyo 1964 Paralympic Games was held.
+It was exactly 56 years ago today that the Tokyo 1964 Paralympic Games got underway.

 The Games were held over just five days between 8-12 November and followed the Olympics which had successfully closed two weeks prior.

 This was the second ever Paralympic Games after Rome 1960 but the first time the 'Paralympic' name was coined.
 However, it was only a nickname used by the organising committee as the event was known as the 13th International Stoke Mandeville Games.

 Tokyo 1964 created history, not only for being the first Paralympic Games in Asia, but also for the lasting legacy it left.
 The Games helped promote the development of sports for people with impairments to citizens across Japan — a truly pioneering milestone in Paralympic history.

 At 10 a.m. a drumming sound could be heard, before an elementary and junior high school marching band of around 100 students in yellow uniform entered, followed by the marching band of Japan's defence force (JGSDF).
 They were joined by 378 participating athletes from 21 countries who gathered at Oda Field in central Tokyo.